Ioana-Simion/egnn-jax/blogpost.md

 Furthermore, having the implementation be fully in JAX allows it to benefit from Just-In-Time (JIT) compilation, for example in terms of helping improve the numerical stability and optimize it for even faster runtimes.

-## **<a name="architecture">Ablation studies</a>**
+## **<a name="ablation">Ablation studies</a>**

-### Comparison of different Equivariances on the N-body dataset.
+### **Comparison of different Equivariances on the N-body dataset.**

-For this comparison, we compare 4 different transformer architectures.
-One architecture is a standard transformer (not equivariant), that uses the positions as input to predict the final positions.
-Furthermore we have 3 equivariant transformers: One that is translation equivariant and 2 that are translation and rotation equivariant, one via velocity and one via distance to the center of mass.
+Here, we compare 4 different transformer architectures.
+The first is a standard transformer (not equivariant) that uses the positions as input to predict the final positions.
+Furthermore, we have 3 equivariant transformers: One that is translation equivariant and 2 that are translation and rotation equivariant, one via velocity and one via distance to the center of mass.

 <table align="center">
   <tr align="center">